valcol/git-activity-stats/README.md

 # git-activity-stats

-Grab an Github contributions calendar and extact stats from it.
+Grab a Github contributions calendar and extact stats from it.
 Based on [GithubStats](https://github.com/akerl/githubstats)

 ## Features